MaximAlien/curl-android/README.md

 Also make sure you have selected correct path to Android NDK.

-openssl and crypto libraries/includes can be found in openssl folder.
+openssl, crypto and libz libraries can be found in build folder.
 curl libraries/includes can be found in build/curl/arm64-v8a folder.

 To test .so library on Android device (for dynamically linked curl):